Community Wealth Building in Anytown

 Gillian Murray (Yunus Centre)

 The Scottish Government’s commitment to a national Community Wealth Building (CWB) policy, including the passing of a CWB (Scotland) Bill in March 2025, has captured the attention of people working in Scotland’s social economy.
 Research exploring the potential for CWB in Scotland identified a common refrain among social economy practitioners, that they were “already doing community wealth building” (Mazzei et al. 2024).
 Elsewhere, the third sector support organization Scottish Community Alliance has showcased a series of case studies, This is Community Wealth Building, publicizing that “community wealth building isn’t new, Scotland’s been doing it for years.”
-This article explores these claims using writing on Scotland’s social economy past and present, arguing that engaging with these grassroots perspectives is crucial for CWB movement building in Scotland.
+Using writing on Scotland’s social economy past and present, this article considers these claims, arguing that engaging with these grassroots perspectives is crucial for CWB movement building in Scotland.

-This article reaches into the historical development of Scotland’s social economy through the writing of John Pearce, a community development worker by training, and an important figure in the community enterprise movement in the 1980s and 1990s, both in Scotland and internationally.
+The writing of John Pearce is used to illuminate the historical dynamics at play here.
+Pearce was a community development worker by training, and an important figure in the community enterprise movement in the 1980s and 1990s, both in Scotland and internationally.
 Based on his experience of working with communities across Scotland and the UK to develop and realize models of community-led enterprise, Pearce’s writing provides insight into the shifting political economy that informed the conceptualizing of social economy in the UK.
 Written a decade apart, Pearce’s books At the Heart of the Community Economy (1993) and Social Enterprise in Anytown (2003), provide valuable touchstones for considering the distinctions between social economy and CWB, exploring points of shared learning, and prospects for future partnership.

 This article is organised in three sections.
 This first sets out important distinctions between social economy and CWB.
 The second examines inclusive ownership as a pillar of CWB and an area of social economy practice.
 The final section argues that a historically engaged view of social economy provides insight into why people working in Scotland’s social economy today stress that they are “already doing CWB.”